Dolphin behavior and conservation

 RANGIROA ATOLL

-Yet 350 kilometers from Tahiti in the northwest Tuamotu Islands, the giant atoll of Rangiroa - ‘Great Sky’ in Paumotu -, a true oasis of life and diversity in the heart of the tropical Pacific, stretches its 170 kilometers of coral reefs, sands, and coconut trees around a 1,600-square-kilometer area with waters so fish-laden that it has become one of the world's top diving destinations.
-The atoll's impressive size - 80 kilometers long by 20 kilometers wide on average - and its two large passes, Avatoru and Tiputa, make it home to marine wildlife as exceptional as it is impressive.
+Yet 350 kilometers from Tahiti in the Northwest Tuamotu Islands, the giant atoll of Rangiroa - 'Great Sky' in Paumotu -, a true oasis of life in the heart of the tropical Pacific Ocean, stretches its 170 kilometers of coral reefs, sands, and coconut trees around a 1,600-square-kilometer area with waters so fish-laden that it has become one of the world's top diving destinations.
+The atoll's impressive size - 80 kilometers long by 20 kilometers wide on average - and its two large channels, Avatoru and Tiputa passes, make it home to marine wildlife as exceptional as it is impressive.

 The common bottlenose dolphin, Tursiops truncatus, is distributed throughout French Polynesia.
-However, the species is most easily and regularly observed in Rangiroa atoll than in other Polynesian islands.
+However, the species is more easily and frequently observed in Rangiroa Atoll than in other Polynesian islands.
 Here, adults can reach up to 3.3 meters and weigh up to 450 kilos.
-They are commonly identified by their stocky and grayish body prolongated by a thick rostrum.
-The line of their mouth, curved upwards, gives them a ‘smiling’ appearance.
+They are identified by their stocky and grayish body prolongated by a thick rostrum.
+The line of their mouth, curved upwards, gives them a smiling appearance.
 Nevertheless, this morphological feature does not reflect the overall species’ behaviors as these dolphins have an extremely complex social life and may display affiliative behaviors such as play and petting behaviors as well as agonistic behaviors - e.g. intimidation, aggression.
 The numerous scars and notches visible on the adult males’ bodies perfectly illustrate these animals’ strength.

 OUR GOALS

-For many years, divers have been illegally encouraging physical interactions with Tiputa bottlenose dolphins, especially with young individuals.
-Some of these dolphins are now extremely familiar with humans, making them particularly vulnerable to anthropogenic activities.
-Indeed, overconfident animals may easily be injured or even destroyed if they display intrusive or aggressive behavior toward humans.
+For many years, scuba divers have been illegally encouraging physical interactions with Tiputa bottlenose dolphins, especially with young individuals.
+Nowadays, some of Tiputa dolphins are highly tolerant to humans, making them particularly vulnerable to anthropogenic activities.
+Indeed, overconfident animals may easily be injured by human activities, or even destroyed if they display intrusive or aggressive behavior toward humans.

-1. Through our long-term demographic and social monitoring of the Tiputa bottlenose dolphin community, we want to be able to spot any deleterious impact of human activities on the dolphins.
+1. Through our long-term demographic and social monitoring of Tiputa dolphins, we aim at spotting any deleterious impact of human activities on the dolphin community.

-2. Through our long-term ethological monitoring, we want to describe and better understand the impacts of tourism on the dolphins’ behaviors and identify the risks associated with close interactions between dolphins and divers.
+2. Through our long-term behavioral monitoring, we aim at better understanding the impacts of tourism on the dolphins’ behaviors, and identify and prevent the risks associated with close dolphin / diver interactions.

-3. Through our education program, we want to share our results and recommendations with the general public to help developing responsible tourist activities and improving our relationships with wildlife.
+3. Through our education program, we aim at sharing results and recommendations with the general public to help develop ethical and sustainable dolphin watching activities.

 WHAT IS THE ROLE OF THE VOLUNTEER?

-First, volunteers will discover the dolphins' habitat and our dolphin monitoring program.
-They will be trained to identify the dolphins individually, to spot basic affiliative and agonistic behaviors, and help collecting underwater and land-based photo and video data.
-They will be asked not to attract or otherwise disturb the animals and other marine wildlife but to adopt a passive attitude underwater and just observe and film the dolphins and their environment.
-After the dives and land-based sightings, volunteers will fill our databases.
+First, the volunteers discover the dolphins' habitats and our monitoring program.
+Then, they are trained to identify the dolphins individually, to spot basic affiliative and agonistic dolphin behaviors, and to help collect underwater and shore-based photo and video data.
+They are asked not to attract or otherwise disturb the dolphins and other marine wildlife, but to adopt a passive attitude underwater.
+After the dives and shore-based sightings, the volunteers enter the data collected into our databases.

-In order to enjoy the lagoon during free time, we advise every participant to bring his / her own fins, mask and snorkel.
+In order to enjoy the lagoon during free time, we advise our volunteers to bring their own fins, masks and snorkels.

 WHAT ARE THE VOLUNTEER ACTIVITIES AND RESPONSIBILITIES?

-All the dives will be supervised by our diving instructor.
-Before each dive, a briefing will focus on the dive spot, safety procedures, and marine life.
-The dive spot is located at about 5’ by boat from the diving center.
-The volunteers must remain with their diving instructor throughout the dive which will generally last between 45 and 70'.
-The divers will be asked to video record any dolphin sighting in a passive way.
-The divers without camera will have to record other parameters of interest.
-After the dives, a debriefing will focus on the environmental conditions and sightings.
+All the dives are supervised by professional diving instructors.
+Before each dive, a briefing focuses on the dive spot, safety procedures, and marine life.
+Our dive spot is located at about 5 minutes by boat from the dive center.
+The volunteers must remain with their instructor throughout the dive which generally lasts between 45 and 70 minutes.
+They are invited to take video footage of the dolphins.
+Divers without cameras may record environmental parameters.
+After the dives, we debrief on the environmental conditions, underwater sightings, dolphins' IDs and behaviors.

 We strongly recommend you to bring your own underwater camera.

-All the land-based sightings will be supervised by DDR's research director.
-Long breaking waves - called ‘mascaret’ - resulting from the meeting of a tidal current coming out of the lagoon with ocean water run through Tiputa pass two times a day.
-This exceptional setting constitutes a privileged socialization ground for the bottlenose dolphins which regularly come to surf and leap into the waves.
-This is a perfect location to spot and take pictures of the dolphins without influencing their presence and behaviors.
-This is also a perfect location to record all the boats and divers that are frequenting the dolphins' core habitat.
-This 1:30 activity will be strongly dependent on the currents.
+All the land-based sightings are supervised by DDR's president.
+Long breaking waves - locally called 'mascaret' - resulting from a strong tidal current run through Tiputa pass two times a day.
+This exceptional setting constitutes a privileged socialization ground for the dolphins which regularly come to surf and leap into the waves.
+This location is perfect to spot and take dolphin pictures without influencing their behaviors, and to record information on boats and divers that travel through the dolphins' core habitat.
+This activity is strongly dependent on currents.

-3. Part of the day will be dedicated to data processing, training courses, comments, and debates.
-Depending on the time of the year, the volunteers may also participate in school presentations.
+3. Part of the day is dedicated to data processing, training courses, comments, and debates.
+Depending on the time of the year, the volunteers may be invited to participate in public outreach activities.

-The volunteers will be supervised by DDR's research director, diving instructors and captains.
+The volunteers are supervised by DDR's president, diving instructors, and captains.

 WHAT DO WE EXPECT FROM THE VOLUNTEERS?

-Our mission is a participative tool for the demographic and ethological monitoring of a small bottlenose dolphin community strongly impacted by wildlife tourism.
-It will allow you to observe and better understand these animals' routine, all the issues related to their conservation, and the complexity of relationships between humans and wildlife.
-We expect volunteers to get involved in our fieldwork to help the NGO sustaining its long-term dolphin monitoring program.
+Our mission is a participative tool for the demographic and behavioral monitoring of a small dolphin community impacted by wildlife tourism.
+It allows you to better understand the dolphins' routine, issues related to their conservation, and complexity of human / wildlife relationships.
+We expect our volunteers to get involved in our fieldwork to help the NGO sustain its long-term dolphin monitoring program.

 WHAT CAN THE VOLUNTEERS EXPECT FROM US?

-DDR's research director has been working on this small dolphin community for about 15 years.
+DDR's president has a PhD in ethology / behavioral ecology.
+She has been working on this dolphin community for more than 15 years.
 She will share her experience and knowledge objectively and with passion.
-Volunteers usually leave the mission with a new perception of the dolphins and their environment.
-Our captains and diving instructors know the location very well and will also share their knowledge with pleasure and spontaneity.
+Volunteers usually leave the mission with a new perception of dolphins and their environment.
+Our captains and diving instructors know the location very well and share their knowledge with great pleasure and spontaneity.

 DO THE VOLUNTEERS HAVE TO BRING SPECIAL EQUIPMENT?

-We strongly recommend volunteers to bring their own fins, mask and snorkel, a lycra or wetsuit, and their own underwater camera.
+We strongly recommend the volunteers to bring their own fins, masks and snorkels, a long sleeve lycra or wetsuit, and an underwater camera.
 It may be useful to bring a laptop and hard drive.
-We also advise everyone to bring a hat or cap, polarized sunglasses, a seasickness remedy, a raincoat, a mosquito repellent, and a tube of antibiotic ointment.
+We also advise everyone to bring a hat or cap, polarized sunglasses, a seasickness remedy, a raincoat, a mosquito repellent, and an antibiotic ointment.

 RECOMMENDATIONS

-• Volunteers must be in good physical and mental condition, with no heart disease or treatment requiring immediate proximity to hospitals.
+• Volunteers must be in good physical and mental conditions, with no heart disease or treatment requiring immediate proximity to hospitals.

-• We strongly advise people who have not dived for more than six months to do a security visit to an ENT and a refresh dive.
+• We strongly advise people who did not dive for more than six months to do a security visit to an ENT and a refresh dive.

-• Volunteers must be able to live and share with other people.
+• Volunteers must be able to live with other people.

 • Adaptability, patience, thoroughness and good humor are welcome.